Royal Almanac: The topics in the Almanac

 The Almanac or Calendar, as it was called in its early editions, was just a simple calendar to which were associated topics on astronomical events, the days of fairs, the newspaper of the Palace, the residence of messengers, the departure of mail, the price of currencies and the list of collectors' offices.
-After its presentation to the king in 1699, many items were constantly being added including the clergy, the royal family of France, then the families of other sovereign nations, officers, ambassadors, etc..
+After its presentation to the king in 1699, many items were constantly being added, including the clergy, the royal family of France, then the families of other sovereign nations, officers, ambassadors, etc.

 In 1705, Houry added the list of knights of the Holy Spirit and peer and marshal of France.
-In 1707, he adds the state of the clergy and, in 1712, the birth of kings, princes and princesses of Europe.
+In 1707, he added the state of the clergy and, in 1712, the birth of kings, princes and princesses of Europe.
 After the death of Louis XIV, the Duke of Orleans, now the Regent, had the members of the House of Orleans added to the list of members of the royal family.
 Later, on top of his own, he had the full house of the Queen and princes added.

-It is not possible to describe all items contained in an almanac as there are so many, and so the table of contents of the 1780 edition takes up ten pages.
+The table of contents of the Almanac takes up ten pages.

 The Almanac also stands abreast of scientific advances.
-In the middle of the eighteenth century, improving the accuracy of clocks and many wealthy fans begin to observe and study the stars.
-It is indispensable to know precisely the difference between true solar time of sundials, and mean solar time clocks, especially since the advent of clocks seconds.
-This is the equation of the pendulum, also called the equation of time, the table is added shortly before 1750.
+In the middle of the eighteenth century, with the improvement in the accuracy of clocks, many wealthy fans began to observe and study the stars.
+It is indispensable to know the difference between true solar time of sundials and mean solar time clocks, especially since the advent of clock seconds.
+This is the equation of the pendulum, also called the equation of time.
+The table was added shortly before 1750.